Square Foot Gardening Looks Productive, Easy and Sustainable. But Is It? Here Are The Pros & Cons Over No-Dig & Traditional Gardening Techniques

 For example an outdoor bush tomato planted n the centre square of a 4×4 bed could easily grow to cover the whole bed.
 And trying to keep it within the bounds of one square is going to severely limit growth and yield.

-The recommendation for growing carrots is top put 16 in a square foot section.
+The recommendation for growing carrots is to put 16 in a square foot section.
 How you germinate and grow 16 evenly spaced carrots isn’t explained on the website (though there are ebooks and videos that can be purchased).
-It might be possible if we grow each in an individual plug but this seems rather labour intensive for a system that claims to only require 2% of the time conventional methods require.
+It might be possible if we grow each in an individual plug (though I don’t recommend it because root crops don’t do well in plugs) but this seems rather labour intensive for a system that claims to only require 2% of the time conventional methods require.

 The other problem with carrots is that many varieties need a greater depth of growing medium than that offered by the recommended 6 inch deep bed.
 The same applies to parsnips.